sweattep/ancient_quotes/README.md

 >Because the sentence against an evil deed is not executed speedily, the heart of the children of man is fully set to do evil.

 >May he judge your people with righteousness, and your poor with justice!

+>So woe to those who pray  who are heedless of their prayer - Those who make show  And withhold   assistance.